NUI Galway - Full Curriculum Available Sessions

 - Some courses may have prerequisites.

-Each semester, you'll enroll in courses that total 30 NUIG credits/18 U.S. credits.
+Each semester, you'll enroll in courses that total 30 NUIG credits/15 U.S. credits.
 Contact hours vary by course and may be comprised of lectures, seminars, or tutorials.
-You may earn a total of 18 credits per semester or a total of 36 credits per academic year.
+You may earn a total of 15 credits per semester or a total of 30 credits per academic year.
 Class meeting times and days per week vary by course.

-The academic structure lists a small sample of the hundreds of courses available.
+The academic structure lists a small sample of subject areas available.
 You will have access to introductory, intermediate and advanced courses in a variety of subject areas.
-See below for information how to access the NUI Galway website for a full list of courses.You'll "pre-register" by submitting course selections and alternates to CEA before you leave for Ireland.
+See below for information how to access the NUI Galway website to access the full list of courses.You'll "pre-register" by submitting course selections and alternates to CEA before you leave for Ireland.
 Formal registration takes place at a registration session during the first week of the program.
 Courses offered through the Science, Engineering and Nursing Faculties require a significant additional fee; you'll be invoiced after formal course registration.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 The host institution has offered the following courses in the past.
 Please note that course listings may not be finalized until the start of the term; we’ll post an updated list when the host institution finalizes its offerings.